John-Kingham/quality-shares/README.md

 ### Database

-The site uses a PostgreSQL database to store blog post, comments and other content.
+The site uses a PostgreSQL database to store blog posts, comments and other content.
 The deployment instructions below assume you have a PostgreSQL database to connect to.

 Creating a PostgreSQL database is beyond the scope of this document.
 Please refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/) for more information on creating and managing a PostgreSQL database.